-Please note that if you have filed a complaint and are dissatisfied with the outcome of the investigation into your complaint - following both the initial response and the follow up contact - you have a right to refer your complaint to the Scottish Public Services Ombudsman where, as an aggrieved person, you believe you have sustained injustice or hardship as a result of maladministration or service failure.
+Please note that if you have filed a complaint and are dissatisfied with the outcome of the investigation into your complaint - following both the initial response and any follow up contact - you have a right to refer your complaint to the Scottish Public Services Ombudsman if you believe you have sustained injustice or hardship as a result of maladministration or service failure.

 The Ombudsman will normally only consider complaints referred with 12 months but may consider, in exceptional circumstances only, any complaint made more than 12 months after the date on which you found out about the matter.
-You can contact the SPSO by freephone: 0800 377 7330 or by post:
+The SPSO’s contact details are:

 A complaint form is also available on the Ombudsman's website: www.spso.org.uk